ben145/HotelMotelHolidayInn/README.md

 Sprint Two:
 <blockquote><b>Second Sprint goal</b>:

-To increase functionality for our system by enhancing the user interface (for customers and employees) by implementing a calander and requests.
+To increase functionality for our system by enhancing the user interface (for customers and employees) by implementing a calendar and requests.

 <b>DevTeam Sprint goal #2</b>:
 Add some muscle to that double skeleton.